naftalib/easy-portfolio-app/README.md

 2. The data files are only mimicing JSON data from an API.
 Mabey there's a better eay to do this?
 Especially for uopdate simplicity.
 3. Have an option for day/night theme.
 4. Use a router to switch between the profile and porfolio so as to avoid the long scroll.
+5. Revamp code to use functional components with hooks.

 Any questions - naftalib212@gmail.com